BASIS spec v1.0.0

 Hybrid fingerprint

 A fingerprint is useful only if it is hard to forge.
-BASIS combines two independent signals into a single attestation: a structural signature (SVD over the model's weight space) and a behavioral signature (responses to a sealed probe set).
+BASIS combines two independent signals into a single attestation: a structural signature (derived from the model's weights) and a behavioral signature (responses to a sealed probe set).
 Either signal alone has known attacks; together they close the sleeper-backdoor gap.
+The fingerprinting method is patent-pending; the specifics below are intentionally omitted.

-A sealed, hashed probe set bound to agent identity.
-Kept private to prevent adversarial crafting.
-Minimum 5% probe coverage required.
-Drift triggers a canary-rate boost.
+A sealed, hashed probe set bound to agent identity, kept private to prevent adversarial crafting.
+Drift triggers an elevated monitoring rate.
 Changes to the reference workload require a governance ceremony.

 Adversarial harness